rbamb/ENRE-marker/README.md

 | fid does not exist | 4002 | no such fid |
 | manually added relation has already exist | 4003 | already exist | ```index: Array<number>``` |

-> If errors occured, server should return the index of those error-causing `relationUserResult` (starts from 0) in extra.
+> If errors occurred, server should return the index of those error-causing `relationUserResult` (starts from 0) in extra.

 ## DB Table Definitions